-I'm a writer based in Washington, DC.
-I'm also a contributing editor at World Literature Today.
+I'm a writer currently based in DC.
+I'm a contributing editor at World Literature Today and an editorial adviser at The London Magazine.
 My areas of interest include book reviews, author interviews, art, film, and international politics.
 My work has been published by The Economist, The Times Literary Supplement, The Guardian, Bust, The Daily Beast, and others.

-In my free time, I enjoy bike riding, camping, cooking, and spending time in DC's parks.
+In my free time, I enjoy bike riding, camping, cooking, and spending time in London's museums and parks.
 I am passionate about lattes, lemon tarts, and laughing so hard I cry.